kevinpol18/UDacityCapstone/README.md

 Comparing and contrasting these potential improvements with the current solution would help us assess their effectiveness and further enhance the understanding of the customer base and segmentation process.

+## Licensing, Authors, Acknowledgements

+Credits must be given to the [Arvato Bertelsmann](https://www.bertelsmann.com/#st-1) company for providing the data and the project, and to [Udacity](https://www.udacity.com/) for all of the course material and the Capstone Project.